 When you ship tires with wheels, the package will weigh somewhere around 50 pounds.
 Expect variation depending on the size of the tire and the construction and materials of the wheel and rims.

-If you package wheels and tires together, this package won’t fall under dimensional weight pricing.
-However, you may come up against weight limits if you need to ship a tire quickly.
-For instance, UPS Express doesn’t handle packages over 50 pounds, and FedEx Express and Ground add a surcharge of up to $36 for a package weighing over 50 pounds.
+If you package wheels and tires together, this bundle typically avoids dimensional weight pricing.
+However, for expedited shipping, weight limits may apply.
+For example, UPS Express generally restricts packages over 50 pounds, and FedEx Express and Ground apply surcharges, which can be up to $35, for packages exceeding that weight.

 Best delivery options for shipping automotive tires